August 12, 2019

 By: Robert Tallitsch, PhD

 We all want the best for our students.
 We spend countless hours reviewing our anatomy curriculum to ensure our students are comprehending course material in an effective manner and learning how to utilize that information in the work place.
-Unfortunately, many instructors still struggle with classroom engagement and student comprehension of 3D anatomical relationships.
+Unfortunately, many of us are still struggling to improve classroom engagement and student comprehension of 3D anatomical concepts.

-- Advance student comprehension of 3D anatomical spatial relationships
+- Anatomical resources that are boosting classroom engagement and student comprehension of 3D anatomical concepts

-- Easily integrate virtual anatomy resources into your curriculum
+- How to efficiently integrate new anatomical resources into your anatomy curriculum

 Download the eBook!